thiagobien/ACL/workshop/03_Monolith_to_Microservices/README.md

     1. Click **Create management zone**  and set name to `ws-XX` (`XX` is your assigned number).
     1. Click **Add new rule** and set rule applies to `Process groups`.
     1. As condition define: `Kubernetes namespace` > `begins with` > enable `Case sensitive` > name of your project `ws-XX`
+    1. Enable both checkboxes: **Apply to underlying hosts of matching process groups** and **Apply to all services provided by the process groups**
     1. Finally, click **Save**.

 # Troubleshooting